rutwik2001/rutwik2001/README.md

 - 👀 I’m interested in Blockchain Technology
 - 🌱 I’m currently learning Web Development and Blockchain Development
-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Want to be a Blockchain developer
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to wirte stories
-- 📫 How to reach me ...

 ### Connect with me: